 Emilia Peltola

-bioelectric interfaces; biomaterials; sensors; carbon nanomaterials; neurotransmitters
+bioelectric interfaces; biomaterials; sensors; sustainability; neurotransmitters; female hormones

 The research focus of materials in health technology is in understanding the interface of materials in biomedical applications.